CrazyyyKen/UCCD3074-Deep-Learning-for-Data-Science/README.md

 - **Prototype System (.exe)**
   Download the Windows executable of the prototype system.
+  On the release page, scroll down to the "Assets" section and click on the `.exe` file to download.
   [Download Executable from GitHub Releases](https://github.com/CrazyyyKen/UCCD3074-Deep-Learning-for-Data-Science/releases/tag/v1.0.0-alpha)

 - **Dataset (Roboflow)**